robin-rpr/calos/doc/clearly-test.rst

 .. only:: not man

-   Run some or all of the Charliecloud test suite.
+   Run some or all of the Clearly test suite.

 Synopsis